Destroyers

-In naval terms, a destroyer is a fast and maneuverable warship designed to escort larger vessels of naval fleets and defend them from smaller enemy boats.[1]
-U.S. Navy veterans who served on older destroyers were likely exposed to asbestos.
-As a result of this exposure, those veterans may have developed mesothelioma, lung cancer, or another asbestos-related condition.
+A destroyer is a fast and maneuverable warship designed to escort larger vessels of naval fleets and defend them from smaller enemy boats.[1]
+U.S. Navy veterans who served on older destroyers were likely exposed to asbestos and could have mesothelioma or lung cancer.

 About Destroyers and Destroyer Classes

-The basic designation for a U.S. Navy destroyer is DDG (Destroyer Designated Guided), also known as guided missile destroyer.
-Within these types are several classes of destroyers.[2]
+The basic designation for a U.S. Navy destroyer is DD.
+Within this hull classification are several types of destroyers:

 Destroyers have proven versatile tools for the U.S. Navy and are still in use today.